W. Va. Code § 18B-1-6

 The President will appoint a culturally diverse Committee annually.
 The Committee membership will include:

-Assistant Dean for Student Affairs, who shall serve as Chair
+Associate Dean for Multicultural and Student Affairs, who shall serve as Chair

 Representation from Faculty, Staff and Students